gitendo/lz4gb/README.md

 # LZ4GB
 My attempt at creating fast and small [LZ4](https://lz4.org) unpacker in LR35902 assembly.
 Currently it takes **73** bytes and doesn't use RAM/HRAM during the process.
 This however required some small changes in data format.
 I've removed header data, reversed the order of match distance and length bytes and shortened end sequence.
-Also, match distance is stored as negative number from now on.
+Also, match distance is stored as negative value from now on.

 - `unlz4gb.asm` - [RGBASM](https://github.com/rednex/rgbds) syntax
 - `unlz4gb.s` - Intelligent Systems assembler syntax